arlogy/devnotes/data/csv_parsing_for_the_developer.md

 dekkai crashed in the last two tests, so no results are available.
 And even though String.split performs better than any other parser, please note that it can split a string incorrectly as shown [here](https://stackoverflow.com/questions/30912663/sort-a-string-alphabetically-using-a-function/58220344#58220344).
-Therefore and considering only the last result, papaparse is number one, followed by jsu which finished less than 2 seconds behind, then comes csv-parser which finished less than 3 seconds after jsu.
+Therefore and considering only the result of the last test, papaparse is number one, followed by jsu which finished less than 2 seconds behind, then comes csv-parser which finished less than 3 seconds after jsu.
 Any other parser becomes impractical in terms of speed at this point, although csv-parse isn't that far off.

 #### Quoted data

 `quotes_c_l` refers to a CSV file containing double quotes, having `c` columns and `l` lines.
-If you prefer, you can focus only on the largest tested file (the last one reported below).
+If you prefer, you can focus only on the largest tested file (the last one reported below) and read the following summary paragraph.

 - `quotes_10_10000`: 1. dekkai (44.2) / 1. papaparse (47.05) / 1. jsu-smart-on (54.75) / 1. csv-parser (73.15) / 1. csv-parse (79.35) / 1. jsu-smart-off (135.65) / 1. fast-csv (174.9)
 - `quotes_100_10000`: 1. dekkai (292.9) / 1. papaparse (358.6) / 1. jsu-smart-on (491.6) / 2. csv-parser (649.9) / 2. csv-parse (679.3) / 3. jsu-smart-off (1239.2) / 3. fast-csv (1444.7)